Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializebymemcpy.md

 ```

 f:::caution
 Take care with using `INetworkSerializeByMemcpy`, and especially `ForceNetworkSerializeByMemcpy`, because not all unmanaged structs are actually compatible with this type of serialization.
-Anything that includes pointer types (including Native Collections like `NativeArray<>`) will not function correctly when serialized this way, and will likely cause memory corruption or crashes on the receiving side.
+Anything that includes pointer types (including Native Collections like `NativeArray<>`) won't function correctly when serialized this way, and will likely cause memory corruption or crashes on the receiving side.
 :::